 Run the dashboard command and pass in your OpenAPI spec, or vacuum Report.

-Make sure your terminal window is sized to at least 1024x768
+Make sure your terminal window is sized to at least 1024x768.
+However, the vacuu

 Action Keys Action Result